seejohnrun/seejohnrun.github.io/_posts/2012-01-18-ruby-coverage-with-simplecov.markdown

 <hr />

 Most times, I want to be able to see coverage for one test really clearly.
-For the past few weeks, I ve been using something like this to accomplish it in my Rails projects:
+For the past few weeks, I've been using something like this to accomplish it in my Rails projects:

 {% highlight ruby %}
 filter = if ENV['COV'] == '*'